YingruWuGit/HiCKey/README.md

 ```
 ./hickey ./arguments_hickey
 ```
-If it shows ```bash: ./hickey: Permission denied```, try ```chmod u+x ./hickey``` first and then execute the program.
+If it shows `bash: ./hickey: Permission denied`, try `chmod u+x ./hickey` first and then execute the program.

 # Output

 For HiC data file with name "xxxx", the output file would be named as "xxxx_output.txt" in the same directory.
 The output file has three columns:

-The first column is the locations of boundaries (start of TADs).
+- The first column is the locations of boundaries (start of TADs).

-The second column is hierarchical orders.
+- The second column is hierarchical orders.
 '1' indicates top (outer) layer, it goes to bottom layer as the order increases, as explained in our paper.
 If the 6th line in the "arguments_HiCKey.txt" is 0, then all orders would be '1'.

-The third column is the p-values of the boundaries.
+- The third column is the p-values of the boundaries.

 HiCKey also generates a BED file named as "xxxx_TADs.bed" in the same directory.
+It also has three columns:

+- The first column is the start of TADs
+- The second column is the end of TADs
+- The third column is the hierarchical order of TADs (defined as the highest hierarchical order of its start and end boundaries)

+The rows in the BED file is arranged in this way.
+Suppose that the highest order of all boundaries is 3, HiCKey records all TADs with order <= 3 in the first batch, then all TADs with order <= 2 in the second batch, and all TADs with order <=1 in the last batch.

 # References